How to Use Excel VBA Border Weight Property (8 Methods)

 Insert Modul where you Write Codes

-Note: You must save the Excel file as Excel Macro-Enabled Workbook (*xlsm) to run the code.
+Note: Remember to save your Excel file as an Excel Macro-Enabled Workbook (.xlsm) to run the code successfully.

 How to Add Borders Using VBA in Excel